-The Sub-Fund seeks to provide capital appreciation with low volatility by investing in convertibles bonds.
+The Sub-Fund currently seeks to provide capital appreciation with low volatility by investing in convertibles bonds.

-Investors' attention is drawn to the fact that the management style is discretionary.
+Investors' attention is drawn to the fact that the management style is discretionary and integrates environmental, social / societal and governance (ESG) criteria.
 The portfolio composition will not attempt to replicate the composition of a benchmark index from a geographical or sectorial perspective.
-Even so, the Exane Euro Convertibles Index (Bloomberg ticker: EZCIEZCI Index) may be used as ex-post benchmark indicator.
+Even so, the Refinitiv Eurozone Focus Hedged EUR (Bloomberg ticker: UCBIFX24) Index may be used as ex-post benchmark indicator.

-The investment process is made of the combination of a global bond approach and stockpicking policy.
+The investment process is made of the combination of a global bond approach and stock-picking policy.
 It aims to create a portfolio with a lower volatility than an underlying equity investment based on a fundamental approach and a qualitative analysis of each issuer.